What is Takfir?

 (Sahih al-Bukhari Volume 4, Book 55, Hadith 578)

 Here we see that Ibrahim 'alayhi salam excommunicated the entire world because of the reality of that era.
-The majority were idolaters at the time.
+The majority were idolaters at that time.

 The Prophet Lut 'alaihi salam lived during that statement of Ibrahim 'alaihi salam while he was a Muslim.
 Did Ibrahim 'alayhi salam also mean that Lut belonged to the disbelievers?